 Manitoba Reciprocity Pesticide Legislation Exam

-If you certified and licenced in another province, Manitoba Agriculture and Resource Development recognizes and accepts certification from other provinces as long as the certification meets the National Standards and was granted within 5 years.
-If you wish to certify in Manitoba you must first apply for a pesticide licence with Manitoba Agriculture and Resource Development.
-Once approved, Manitoba Agriculture and Resource Development will direct you to Assiniboine to register and complete the Manitoba Reciprocity exam for certification in Manitoba.
-To register please complete the registration form.
+If you are certified and licensed in another province, Manitoba Agriculture recognizes and accepts that certification if it meets the National Standards and was granted within 5 years.
+To certify in Manitoba, you must first apply for a pesticide license with Manitoba Agriculture.
+Once approved, Manitoba Agriculture will direct you to Assiniboine to register and complete the Manitoba Reciprocity exam.

 Careers & Connections

-This program is specifically designed to provide training for people who require Manitoba Pesticide Applicator and/or Dealer Certification.
+This program is specifically designed to provide training and exams for people who require Manitoba Pesticide Applicator and/or Dealer Certification.

-Manitoba Agriculture and Resource Development, in co-operation with Assiniboine, has authorized this training program designed to prepare prospective candidates for licensing in Manitoba.
+Manitoba Agriculture, in co-operation with Assiniboine, has authorized this training program designed to prepare prospective candidates for licensing in Manitoba.

-You can find licence applications with instructions on the Manitoba Agriculture and Resource Development’s website.
+You can find license applications with instructions on the Manitoba Agriculture and Resource Development’s website.

 Tools & Supplies